Gladys Nyirongo

 Gladys Nyirongo is a Zambian politician.
+She was the Bwacha constituency member of parliament from 2001 to 2011.
+She was appointed as the Minister of Sports in 2002 and later as the Minister of Lands in 2006.

-She is a former sports minister, and headed the Ministry of Lands.
-Nyirongo was a member of Heritage Party in Zambia and won the 2001 elections.
-She voted for the Speaker in favour of the ruling Levy Mwanawasa from the Movement for Multi-Party Democracy (MMD) and was expelled from the party, but was made the Sports Minister in 2002.
+Nyirongo was a member of the Heritage Party and won the Bwacha MP seat in the 2001 election.
+She voted in favour of the Speaker for the ruling Levy Mwanawasa from the Movement for Multi-Party Democracy (MMD) and consequentially was expelled from the Heritage Party in 2002.
+She decided to stand in the resulting Bwacha constituency by-election as the MMD candidate and retained her parliamentary seat.
+She was then appointed as the Sports Minister.

-She won the 2006 elections in MMD ticket and was appointed the Minister of Lands until president Levy Mwanawasa sacked her in March 2007 under accusations that she handed out land plots to her family.
-A magistrate court sentenced her to four years of imprisonment in 2009, which was reduced in 2010 to two years following her appeal in High Court.
+She retained her Bwacha MP seat at the 2006 election as the MMD candidate and was then appointed as the Minister of Lands until president Levy Mwanawasa sacked her in March 2007 under accusations that she handed out land plots to her family.
+A magistrate court sentenced her to four years imprisonment in 2009, which was reduced in 2010 to two years following her appeal in the High Court.
 She joined the ruling Patriotic Front in June 2016.

-Early career
+Political career

-Nyirongo was a member of Heritage Party in Zambia.
-During the 2001 elections, Levy Mwanawasa from the Movement for Multi-Party Democracy (MMD) was elected as the President.
-He had a bigger opposition as all the opposing parties had 81 of the total 150 elected members.
-The President's nomination of six members would not be sufficient for seeking a majority with his 69 seats.
-He felt that passing legislations would be a challenge with a stiff opposition.
-He conceded in his accounts that he engaged in schemes to coalesce some of the opposition party members to vote for his candidate as the Speaker of the house.
-Nyirongo was one of the four opposition party members who voted for him and was expelled from her party.
-She was appointed the Sports Minister in 2002.
-She won the candidacy from MMD during the following election in 2006 and went on to become a Lands minister.
-She won from the Bwacha constituency in Central Province, claiming 51.4 per cent of the total votes polled.
-On 9 October 2006, she was appointed as the Lands Minister in the cabinet of Levy Mwanawasa with Moses Muteteka as her deputy.
+Nyirongo was a member of the Heritage Party in Zambia.
+During the 2001 election, she was elected as the Bwacha constituency member of parliament while Levy Mwanawasa from the Movement for Multi-Party Democracy (MMD) was elected as the President.
+The MMD won 69 of the 150 seats in parliament and thus was 6 seats short of a majority.
+He had recommended a Speaker of the house and needed some of the opposition party members to vote for his candidate as the Speaker of the house.
+Nyirongo was one of the four Heritage Party members who voted for him and consequentially, she was expelled from the Heritage Party in 2002.
+Her expulsion led to a parliamentary by-election in Bwacha and she re-contested as the MMD candidate.
+She won the by-election and retained her parliamentary seat.
+She was then appointed the Sports Minister in 2002.
+She stood again at the 2006 election as the MMD candidate for Bwacha constituency in Kabwe District, claiming 51.4 per cent of the total votes polled.